Private University in the Principality of Liechtenstein

 The Private University in the Principality of Liechtenstein (German: Private Universität im Fürstentum Liechtenstein (UFL)) is one of the four centers for higher education in the Principality of Liechtenstein.
 It focuses on two main fields of study: Medical Sciences and Law.
 The university is located in Triesen.
 The university has partnerships with over 20 other institutions in the rest of the world.

 History

 The university was founded in 2000 as University for Human Sciences in the Principality of Liechtenstein (German: Universität für Humanwissenschaften im Fürstentum Liechtenstein).
 In 2007 the Law School was established and the university was renamed.

 Besides numerous law courses, the university still has its focus on medical research.
 It offers doctoral courses in medical science, which are eligible for candidates with master's degrees in medicine, medical technology, biomedical engineering, biology and related disciplines.

+There are four research institutes and one research centre at the UFL, which are the Institute for Laboratory Medicine, the Institute for Translational Medicine, the Institute for Liechtenstein Law and Legal Theory, the Institute for European and International Law, and the ‘UFL International Center for Intellectual Property and Innovation Law’.

+In 2023 just under a third of the Dr. iur. students were women, while 46% of Dr. scient. med. of students were women.
+The university has approximately 250 students.